5 Signs How Sick Building Syndrome is Killing Your Health and Office Productivity

 The U.S. Occupational Safety and Health Administration recommends that employers keep the thermostat between 68 and 76 F in the office.
 A vast study by Helsinki University found that the ideal temperature for maintaining comfort and office productivity is 71.6 F. In fact, the benefits of a warm office go beyond productivity levels.
 A warm office environment can also play a crucial role in fostering warm interpersonal connections among you and your colleagues.

 Test it yourself: This one’s pretty easy to detect – many offices have thermostats, and you can kindly ask your coworkers if you can adjust it.
-But in order not to start thermostat wars, bring in your Luxafor Meteo and see if the temperature matches the indicated perfect temperature for everybody’s best comfort.
+But in order not to start thermostat wars, bring in your Luxafor Co2 and see if the temperature matches the indicated perfect temperature for everybody’s best comfort.

 2. Evaluate humidity levels

-In worst instances, you can feel it right away when you enter a room that is excessively damp or dry.
-But many are the cases of working years and years in an office that is unknowingly killing the employees’ well-being and productivity with wrong humidity levels, caused by outdated air conditioning, bad ventilation, and other factors.
-Inadequate humidity is a straight contributor to you feeling clammy, drowsy and sluggish, and it can even cause itchy skin, rashes, sore throat, coughing, and a stuffy nose.
+In the worst instances, you can feel it right away when you enter a room that is excessively damp or dry.
+But many are cases of working years and years in an office that is unknowingly killing the employees’ well-being and productivity with wrong humidity levels, caused by outdated air conditioning, bad ventilation, and other factors.
+Inadequate humidity is a straight contributor to you feeling clammy, drowsy, and sluggish, and it can even cause itchy skin, rashes, sore throat, coughing, and a stuffy nose.

 Overly humid rooms also feed mold and become a perfect environment for bacteria and illnesses to spread.
 Becoming aware and regulating this parameter is what you can do to prevent sick building syndrome and improve the comfort and overall health of you and your colleagues.
 Plus, once you get rid of the cause, it’s also going to help you save money on medication and “quick fixes”.

 Test it yourself: This one’s more tricky since most office spaces don’t offer the proper tools to assess humidity levels.
-However, our tiny but capable office gadget Luxafor Meteo can help you tons in measuring humidity so that you can bring the right arguments to the table to finally get the AC fixed in your office.
+However, our tiny but capable office gadget Luxafor Co2 can help you tons in measuring humidity so that you can bring the right arguments to the table to finally get the AC fixed in your office.

 3. Assess the air quality

-Healthy air quality, one that is free from chemical contaminants and has adequate CO2 levels, is critical for maintaining health and productivity in office.
-Therefore, one of the simplest ways to prevent SBS, absenteeism, and even reduce infectious disease transmission is to fix ventilation and ensure regular access to fresh outdoor air.
+Healthy air quality, one that is free from chemical contaminants and has adequate CO2 levels, is critical for maintaining health and productivity in the office.
+Therefore, one of the simplest ways to prevent SBS, and absenteeism, and even reduce infectious disease transmission is to fix ventilation and ensure regular access to fresh outdoor air.
 A good idea is also to bring in some air-purifying plants.